jakobringler/blog/content/notes/WaveExpressions.md

 ---

-Every wrangle includes this base code to setup the parameters:
+Every wrangle runs on a 10 unit long resampled line along the includes this base code to setup the parameters:

 ```C
 float offset = chf("offset");